-The exchange rates are from the OECD's Monetary and Financial Statistics database, supplemented with rates from Datastream for Eurozone countries.
+Monthly exchange rates are obtained from Bloomberg and averaged across months in the quarter.
 Euro exchange rates are converted into the implied local rate using the conversion rate at the time of the adoption of the Euro to construct consistent time series for each Eurozone country.
 In total, my foreign exchange data cover the 45 countries listed in Table A.4.